-Pour some rubbing alcohol into a jar and let your brushes sit in it for five minutes (make sure your room is properly ventilated as the smell can be strong).
-After five minutes have passed, take the brush out and with gloves on, you will be able to pull the dried paint from the bristles.
+Pour some rubbing alcohol into a jar and let your brushes sit in it for five minutes.
+Make sure your room is properly ventilated as the smell can be strong.
+After five minutes have passed, take the brush out.
+With gloves on, you will be able to pull the dried paint from the bristles.
 Another good way to quickly remove the paint is by using a fingernail brush—lay the brushes down on some kitchen towel and scrub from the ferrule to the tip.
 Rubbing alcohol isn’t too harsh on natural hair brushes, but the solvent can ruin synthetic hairs.
 For this reason, I recommend using Winsor & Newton’s brush cleaner with synthetic bristles.

 This brush restoring liquid from Winsor & Newton will remove dried paint from bristles too.
 This is a great option as it is biodegradable, has a weaker odour and it won’t destroy synthetic bristles like rubbing alcohol can.
 The liquid is strong, however so take care when using it.

 Whether you choose to use rubbing alcohol or Winsor & Newton’s formula, I would recommend conditioning your brushes after soaking them in harsh solvent, this will give them their spring back.

 How do you ensure all paint residue is removed from your brushes, whilst simultaneously preserving the softness and spring of the bristles?